tuxpoldo/btsync-deb/README.md

 Shows syncing folders and the status of connected peers.
 Also allows you copy the secret for each folder to the clipboard.

-Current limitations:
-- Can't add or remove folders
-- Only works for default btsync config (i.e. running on localhost:8888)

 Copyright Mark Johnson <mark@barrenfrozenwasteland.com> 2013
 Released under GNU Lesser General Public License V3